 3. Empower Your Team

 In a traditional office setting it’s easy for decision making to become centralized - by geography.
 Remote employees don’t have the luxury to stop by the boss’ office throughout the day and must be empowered to have some level of decision-making authority.
-Differentiate between big and small decisions and make a conscious choice to share the workload and let others prove themselves.
+Differentiate between big and small decisions and make a conscious choice to share the workload.
+Let others prove themselves.

 4. Communicate, Communicate, and Communicate Some More: